 Imagine Europe Union like a table, where the top is the Single Market and the legs the Customs Union.
 The Single Market is like the table top, where we can move food and farm-stuffs around freely, along with utensils, condiments, napkins, and waitresses.
 Any of these can move freely, as the standards and laws governing food composition and cleanliness are standardised; we know they are safe wherever they come from within the EU because these standards have been 'harmonised'.
 Thus there are no checks to movement because these 'non-tariff' barriers are the same throughout the EU.
 This is what is meant by 'frictionless'.
 EU threatens to impose tariffs if UK drops standards

 But nobody really knows what/how this will get sorted.
 Mind you David Davis' previous experience of working at Tate & Lyle may come in handy with this one...UK chocolate producers (who export £530m of products each year to the EU) could face tariffs of 27+% depending on the value of UK refined cane sugar originating from the world’s poorest countries, plus all the Irish milk in their products.
-Most milling flour could well be hit, as ost have a mixture of British flour with N American flour.
+Most milling flour could well be hit, as most have a mixture of British flour with N American flour.
 Food Manufacturers could face the prospect of either a costly restructuring of their supply chains or de factor barring from future EU-UK trade as a result of the EU’s Most Favoured Nation (MFN) tariffs which are prohibitively high for food and drink.
 Or we could produce a lot more food ourselves!
-Full Report from Food & Drink Federation.